mlhartme/stool/main/documentation.md

 Otherwise, the Stool does not see what belongs to your value.

 If you change a property, you have to get the necessary re-builds or re-starts to make the changes effective.
-E.g. if you change `tomcat.heap`, you have to run `stool restart` to make the change effective.
+E.g. if you change `memory`, you have to run `stool restart` to make the change effective.

 Properties have a type: boolean, number, date, string, list of strings, or map of strings to strings.